YangPiCui/ErgonomicVerticalKeyboard/design_letter_and_symbol_layout/README.md

 The same multiple languages: English, Chinese, German and French (the common characters) [Letter Frequencies](https://norvig.com/mayzner.html)

+Scoring system:
+1. switch 1 or 2 rows needs the other hand to type two letters to be optimal.
+Switching 3 rows requires the other hand to strike 3 times.

 ### Symbols
 Get symbol frequencies for 'spaces', 'enter', 'comma'... from literature and from codes in (C++, Python, etc.).
 [http://xahlee.info/comp/computer_language_char_distribution.html](http://xahlee.info/comp/computer_language_char_distribution.html)